s-ball/i18nparse/README.md

 ## Contributing

-Contribution for new language translations or improvement of existing ones are welcome.
+Contribution for new language translations or improvement of existing ones should be addressed to the [Translation Project](https://translationproject.org/).
+Only remarks on the project itself should lead to issues on GitHub.
 See [CONTRIBUTING](https://raw.githubusercontent.com/s-ball/i18nparse/master/CONTRIBUTING) for details

 ## Versioning

 This project uses a standard Major.Minor.Patch versioning pattern.
-Inside a major version, public API stability is expected (at least after 1.0.0 version will be published).
+Inside a major version, public API stability is expected.
+Inside a minor version, the matrix of compatibility with Python versions should remain unchanged.

 ## License